 The senses or thoughts can only lead to wanting and wordly desire when they are focussing.

 Animals have a way of using their senses without focussing.
 It is purely watchful and receptive.
-It is ready and able to focus on any sudden change when it happens, and then be ready to focus, react and want, but in itself it is purely and actively receptive.
+It is ready and able to focus on any sudden change when it happens, and then react and want, but in itself it is purely and actively receptive.

 Sensing like this doesn't lead anywhere else.
 I call it broadband sensing.
 The only thing broadband sensing leads to, if it is pleasurable, is more broadband sensing.
 The senses or thoughts can only lead to wordly desire when they are focussing.